EmHain8/QGIS-Cartography-ICCB/docs/part2-build-map.md

 - `Position and Size` controls can be used to finely position and make the maps uniform

 ## 1 Set up the map text type

+> - **Save your project**

 ## 2 Add in the decorations

+> - **Save your project**

 ## 3 Add in the koala
 - add in the frame

+> - **Save your project**

 ## 4 Add in the maps x5
 - add in the frame

+> - **Save your project**

 ## 5 Add in the legends
+The legend operations in QGIS is super powerful and there is ongoing development work.
+North Road has developed quite a few of the functions you will use.
+You don't have to accept how a legend item comes in.
+You can change how it looks, through sizing, font and formats.
+We are going to amend the text and size of the legends and also add in some proxy legends for visual purposes.

 > - On the top menu `Add Item > Add Legend`
 > - Draw a box to place the legend anywhere on the map (we will move it later)
 > - Ensure the legend matches your Map